Ford Fusion Insurance Rates

 Premium estimates by type of coverage:

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all U.S. states and for different Fusion trim levels.
+Rates are based on $500 physical damage deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates include averaging for all states and Fusion trim levels.

 Insurance Price Range by Risk and Coverage

-For a 40-year-old driver, insurance rates for a Ford Fusion range from the low end price of $504 for your basic liability-only policy to a much higher rate of $2,978 for a policy for a high-risk driver.
+For an average driver, insurance rates for a Ford Fusion go from as low as $504 for a discount liability-only rate to a high of $2,978 for coverage for higher-risk drivers.

 Insurance Price Range by Location

-Where you live has a large influence on auto insurance rates.
-Rural areas are statistically proven to have lower incidents of collision claims than congested cities.
-The price range example below illustrates how your location can change car insurance rates.
+Living in a larger city has a large influence on car insurance rates.
+Rural locations are statistically proven to have a lower frequency of accident claims than congested cities.

 Use the form below to get customized rates for your location.